 - Protocol options: If the extension exposes protocol settings OpenVPN, WireGuard, choose the one that balances speed and reliability for your network.

 As a rule of thumb: for most users, WireGuard if supported by the extension offers faster speeds and lower latency, while OpenVPN remains a robust, battle-tested option for networks with strict compatibility requirements.
-Egypt vpn extension for private browsing, bypassing geo restrictions, and fast secure connections in 2025
+Microsoft edge vpn change location: how to switch servers, spoof location, and boost privacy in Edge on Windows (2026)

 Privacy, security, and performance considerations